lcstrang/lcstrang.github.io/cv.md

 * Co-coordinated the annual retreat for women and diverse genders in physics and maths
 * Developed and delivered workshop on dealing with workplace aggression
-* Developed and scheduled to deliver (09/21) self-defence workshop
 * Panel member for discussion on industry employment

 ### Outreach
+* Published in LIGO Magazine, Issue 19 (2021), ["Continuing continuous wave science in a pandemic"](https://ligo.org/magazine/LIGO-magazine-issue19.pdf#page=11)
+* Interviewed on “Physics World” podcast (2021), ["The physics of olympic sports, searching for continuous gravitational waves"](https://physicsworld.com/a/the-physics-of-olympic-sports-searching-for-continuous-gravitational-waves/)
+* Interviewed in Physics World Big Science (2021)["OzGrav hunts faint signals from continuous gravitational waves"](https://prod-physicsworld-iop.content.pugpig.com/blog/2021/09/14/ozgrav-hunts-faint-signals-from-continuous-gravitational-waves/pugpig_index.html)
+* Published in The Conversation (2020), “[Curious kids: is time travel possible for humans?](https://theconversation.com/curious-kids-is-time-travel-possible-for-humans-140703)”
 * Presented at “Pint of Science” 2019
-* Published in The Conversation (2020), “Curious kids: is time travel possible for humans?”
-* Guest on “Physics World” podcast (2021)
 * Regular contributor at assorted OzGrav and University of Melbourne initiatives

 ### Technical skills